standardebooks/manual/8-typography.rst

 #.
 Words and phrases that are originally non-English in origin, but that can now be found in `Merriam-Webster <https://www.merriam-webster.com>`__, are not italicized.

+    Note that the standard Merriam-Webster web site will sometimes return a definition for a word that is found only in the Unabridged dictionary, e.g. :string:`douar`.
+When it does, there is a colored text box below the definition that begins with "Love words?", with the following text indicating the word was found only in the Unabridged version of the dictionary.
+These words do not count as being "found in Merriam-Webster," and so would be italicized if they are foreign.

+    It will also, after a word has been entered into the search field, indicate in a dropdown that the word is found in the Legal Dictionary, e.g. :string:`commodatum`.
+These also do not count as "found in Merriam-Webster".

 	.. code:: html

 		<p>Sir Percy’s bon mot had gone the round of the brilliant reception-rooms.</p>